 The goal is to help set you up for success and a realistic journey.
 If I was told I needed to pump every 2.5 hours around the clock, I’d likely quit too.
 However if you’re giving me that extra cushion of 1 hour, granted you’re on a schedule of emptying both breast frequently and effectively, you should be on the road to success.

 As you'll see below I start out strong at 8 pumps per day (8ppd).
 Once confident in my supply, routine and becoming regulated I begin to drop sessions one at a time.
 My recommendation would always be to drop slowly and watch to see if your supply decreases with the reduction in demand.
-I have found that once I drop to 3ppd and below my body goes into weaning mode, you may find a similar case while decreasing time on the pump.
+Personally, I have found that once I drop to 3 pumps per day or below my body goes into weaning mode, you may find a similar case while decreasing time on the pump.
 Drop your desired session, rearrange your schedule and watch patiently to see what your supply equals out to- this may take a week to several weeks.

 I want to remind you that pumping during the middle of the night (MOTN) is still essential whether you're feeding at the breast or pumping your breast milk.
 We are maximizing our prolactin levels during the hours of 2-5 am.
-Kelly Kendall quotes Kaia Lacey from @lowsupplymom, during our podcast recording Episode 28, how even moving your pumping schedule to hit these early hours of the morning can help maximize your supply opposed to waiting later in the morning to pump or later in the evening.
-Listen to this episode of Tired Moms Club HERE!
+Kelly Kendall quotes Kaia Lacey from @lowsupplymom, during our podcast recording Episode 28; Increasing Milk Supply with Kelly Kendall that even moving your pumping schedule to hit these early hours of the morning can help maximize your supply opposed to waiting later in the morning to pump or later in the evening.

 Here are a few of my own schedules I have found beneficial to both my mindset and supply.